Skip to main content

 FIELD TRIPS

 Parents may be asked to pay part of the costs for field trips.
-No students will be excluded from an educational field trip as a result of not being able to pay.
+No students will be excluded from an educational field trip due to being unable to pay.

 TRANSPORTATION OF STUDENTS